Last Updated: November 2023

 Director of Asset Management Job Description

 A director of asset management is responsible for developing and implementing strategic plans for maximizing the value of a real estate portfolio, analyzing market trends, and ensuring compliance with legal and regulatory requirements.
-You will work closely with property managers, vice president of asset management, and other members of the real estate team to establish budgets, monitor property performance, and identify opportunities for growth and improvement.
+You will work closely with property managers, vice president of asset management, assistant property managers, leasing agents, and other members of the real estate team to establish budgets, monitor property performance, and identify opportunities for growth and improvement.
 Your job will also involve negotiating contracts, conducting due diligence on potential acquisitions, and communicating with investors and other stakeholders to provide regular updates on the portfolio’s financial performance.

 Director of Asset Management Responsibilities